svijee/kostal-dataexporter/README.md

-This Python scripts grabs content of the REST API of a [Kostal PIKO 7.0](https://www.kostal-solar-electric.com/de-de/products/three-phase-inverter/piko-12-20) and exports the data either to a PostgreSQL Database and/or InfluxDB.
+This Python scripts grabs content of the REST API of a [Kostal PIKO 7.0](https://www.kostal-solar-electric.com/de-de/products/three-phase-inverter/piko-12-20) and exports the data either to PostgreSQL Database, InfluxDB v1 or InfluxDB v2).

 ## Setup